rtyler/brokenco.de/_posts/2024-05-12-helpful-code-generation.md

 bordering on malicious.
-While there are a number of other recommendations or predictive machine learning models which _can_ improve software development efficiency, LLMs propensity to generate bullshit undermines trust in a way that makes me question their validity at baseline as a sofwtare development tool.
+While there are a number of other recommendations or predictive machine learning models which _can_ improve software development efficiency, LLMs propensity to generate bullshit undermines trust in a way that makes me question their validity at baseline as a software development tool.

 A couple months ago I recall using Google's Bard in an attempt to generate some Terraform boilerplate code.
 It so fantastically failed to do so that the top Google search result from Stack Overflow was almost always _functional_ code whereas Bard consistently produced invalid code.